My new love: Python

 Parse-URI :: LISP

 In the last exams session I had to write a simplified URI parser in LISP.
 LISP has the well known ability to melt people’s brain, but when you manage to wrap your head around things it becomes quite interesting.
 The projects for this course are always quite similar, so I assume someone could be interested to see how I did it.
-Please note that I did everything in no more than 3 or 4 hours, so surely it could have been done better (for example without using defparameter instructions). …
+Please note that I did everything in no more than 3 or 4 hours, so surely it could have been done better (for example without using defparameter instructions).
+Anyway it got me a pretty high mark, so I am OK with it.
+Here is the simplified syntax I had to follow: …

 Posted on